 An honorable mention too for bowed zithers (zhaqin and so on) played in various traditions north and south.
 Not to mention all the diverse fiddles among the ethnic minorities— Mongolian morin khuur, Uyghur satar and ghijak, and so on.

-Of course, one may end up specializing, but musicians are versatile: they pick up various instruments in order to learn music—or rather, to take part in a social activity.
+Of course, one may end up specializing, but musicians are versatile: they pick up various instruments in order to learn how to take part in the social activity of musicking.
 The repertoires of such regional traditions took shape long before the modern standardizations of “national music”.

 Indeed, outside the conservatoires and apart from the children of the urban bourgeoisie, the only bowed fiddle that’s not at all popular is the erhu!
 It has commonly been added to ensembles accompanying regional vocal genres since around the 1920s, but remains subsidiary.
 As always, we should rejoice in regional diversity.